-How to visit 15 Melaka Attractions in 3 hours?
+How to visit 15 Melaka Attractions in half a day?
 Well, it isn’t really difficult because many attractions in Melaka are compactly located around Jonker Street.
 A google map and a working GPS on your phone are all you need to wander around Melaka like an expert.
 Of course, you’ll have to first mark down these locations as part of your travel research.

 In this post, I’ll link you to these locations.
 What you’ll need to do is to click on each location link, and then “save” them to your google map.
 Me nice or not? :)